SOPANPATIL09/SOPANPATIL09/README.md

 ## 👋 Hi, I'm Sopan Patil!

-- 👀 **Passionate About:** Python, Backend Development, and AI.
+- 👀 **Passionate About:** java, Backend Development, and AI.
-- 🌱 **Currently Learning:** Python, Flask, Django, and FastAPI.
+- 🌱 **Currently Learning:** java, mysql,database
 - 💞️ **Looking to Collaborate On:**
-  - Open-source Python projects
+  - Open-source java projects
   - Web applications and API development
   - Backend optimization and automation
 - 📫 **Reach Me At:**